CrashOverride85/zc95/docs/JSON.md

 Sent whenever the front panel dials are changed, or the script changes the requested output power.

 Fields:
+* `Channel` - 1-9.
+Channel power status update relates to.
 * `OutputPower` - 0-1000.
 Actual output power after front panel power limit, power sent in the `SetPower` message, and level requested by script considered.
 Corresponds to the yellow bar on the display
 * `MaxOutputPower` - 0-1000.
-The lower of the power set for the chanel using the `SetPower` message, and the limit set on the front panel
+The lower of the power set for the channel using the `SetPower` message, and the limit set on the front panel
 * `PowerLimit` - 0-1000.
 Power limit set on the front panel

 Receive: